jgauffin/Griffin.Data/docs/Article/Article.md

 ## Complexity

 Many ORMs are quite large and complex.
 EF Core is a huge beast that tries to solve all possible problems in the data layer.
 My personal opinion is that EF Core is like WebForms.
 It tries to solve problems that isn't really there which really results in layers of indirection and additional complexity in your application.
+If you don't agree, fine, I respect that.
+No point in discussing it ;)

 With Griffin.Data I try to keep the runtime complexity as minimal as possible. __When something fails, it should be obvious why__; It should be easy to correct mistakes without spending a lot of time debugging.